Continuing Education Activity

 In the "Ertl" technique, a subperiosteal exposure of the bony portion of the tibia and fibula should be performed, with the canal opened to ensure continuity of the medullary canal.
-The periosteal sleeve with chips of attached cortical bones should be fashioned to enclose the distal bone ends, and filled with bone graft.
-A synostosis is created between the distal tibia and fibula to create a solid weight-bearing surface for improved prosthetic function.
+The periosteal sleeve with chips of attached cortical bones should be fashioned to enclose the distal bone ends and filled with bone graft.
+Synostosis is created between the distal tibia and fibula to create a solid weight-bearing surface for improved prosthetic function.

-The tourniquet is released and adequate hemostasis obtained through a cautery or ligation of major bleeding vessels.
+The tourniquet is released, and adequate hemostasis is obtained through a cautery or ligation of major bleeding vessels.
 A drain is placed in the wound, and the fascia is then approximated, followed by the subcutaneous tissue and finally the skin.
 This may be sutured or stapled based on surgeon preference.

 The stump is dressed with a sterile dressing and placed into a well-padded splint or knee immobilizer.
-This will both protect healing soft tissue and prevent the development of early flexion contracture at the knee which would limit postoperative mobility with a prosthesis.
+This will protect healing soft tissue and prevent the development of early flexion contracture at the knee, limiting postoperative mobility with a prosthesis.